 Disorders of behavior: Addictions and recovery, Eating disorders (anorexia, bulimia, binge eating); Process addictions

 Establishing healthy interpersonal relationships

 Expressive grief counseling

-Issues of gender and sexual orientation (LGBT sensitive)
+Issues of gender and sexual orientation (LGBTQ sensitive)

 Stress reduction using mindfulness-based body awareness techniques